-CC OURSE OBJECTIVES 1 Applications of operations research through LPP.
-2 Formulation of objective function through transportation and assignment problems.
-3 How to sequence the jobs and machines while processing and Replacement of 3 machine/equipment.
-4 The applications of waiting line problems and operations research through DPP.
-5 Deterministic and stochastic models.
-CC OURSE OUTCOMES Up on successful completion of the course, the student will be able to: Cognitive Level CC Formulate the objective function by linear programming problem and solution through various models.
-K3 CC Evaluate optimal solutions to the objective function with the knowledge of transportation and assignment problems. К3 CC Apply the sequencing of the jobs on a machine and items replacements K4 CC Apply the principle of dynamic programming and service rate. К3 Apply the inventory models in balancing the stock and demand ratio for profits
+CC COURSE OBJECTIVES 1 1 Applications of operations research through LPP.
+2 Formulation of objective function through transportation and assignment prol olems.
+3 How to sequence the jobs and machines while processing and Rep machine/equipment. lacement of 4 The applications of waiting line problems and operations research through D PP. 5 Deterministic and stochastic models.
+CC DURSE OUTCOMES Up on successful completion of the course, the student will be able to: Cognitive Level СО Formulate the objective function by linear programming problem and solution through various models.
+K3 СО CO2 Evaluate optimal solutions to the objective function with the knowledge K3 CO CO3 Apply the sequencing of the jobs on a machine and items replacements K4 CO O4 Apply the principle of dynamic programming and service rate.
+K3 CO CO5 Apply the inventory models in balancing the stock and demand ratio for K3 profits